-The School of Business offers two degrees, the Bachelor of Arts and the Bachelor of Science in Business Administration, complemented by a high quality graduate program in accounting.
-All of the School’s programs are accredited by AACSB - the Association to Advance Collegiate Schools of Business International.
+The School of Business offers Bachelor of Arts and Bachelor of Science degrees, in addition to having a high quality Master of Science program in accounting.
+All of the School's programs are accredited by AACSB - the Association to Advance Collegiate Schools of Business International.

 Sociology and anthropology are dedicated to the study of human culture and social life in order to understand how people organize themselves in communities and integrate those communities into our larger social world.

 Advising programs assist students who plan to attend law school, medical school, or enter health professions.
 Students are encouraged to pursue degrees of their choice while also taking the courses necessary for entrance into these schools or professions after graduation.

 Trinity's unique EAST project is a multifaceted program that prepares students for life in the Pacific century.
 Through a combination of language training, in-country experiences, internships, and formal exchange programs, EAST grooms future leaders in business, government, science, and education to be comfortable and confident in the global environment.